The best short-haul city breaks for guaranteed spring sun

 Taormina, Sicily

-Where to stay: Villa Carlotta
+Where to stay: Monaci delle Terre Nere

 Valletta, Malta

-Coming ninth in 2023’s most Googled destinations, Malta is a small island packed with centuries worth of history.
+Coming third in 2024’s most Googled destinations, Malta is a small island packed with centuries of history.
 The capital, Valletta, takes up less than a square kilometre of land, making it the smallest capital city in the European Union.
 As of last year, the city had a permanent population of fewer than 6,000 residents, who get to live among 16th-century palaces and cathedrals; the baroque St. John’s Co-Cathedral houses Caravaggio’s masterpiece The Beheading of Saint John.
 Temperatures reach average highs of 20°C in April, still early enough in the year for affordable flights and out-of-season accommodation prices.

 Where to stay: The Xara Palace

-OK, so The Xara Palace is not actually in Valletta, because, as explained, the Maltese capital is absolutely tiny.
-But the hotel is less than half-an-hour’s drive away from Caravaggio’s famous painting and located in an ancient walled city of its own, Mdina.
+So, The Xara Palace is not actually in Valletta, because, as explained, the Maltese capital is absolutely tiny.
+But the hotel is less than half-an-hour’s drive from Caravaggio’s famous painting and located in an ancient walled city of its own, Mdina.
 Known as the ‘silent city’, Mdina is actually Malta’s former capital.
 Remarkably, it’s even smaller than its current capital, with just 150 full-time inhabitants.
-Perched on centuries-old bastions and surrounded by stunning baroque architecture, 17th-century The Xara Palace has 17 bedrooms.
+Perched on centuries-old bastions and surrounded by stunning baroque architecture, 17th-century Xara Palace has 17 bedrooms.
 Each is individually and tastefully designed with antique furniture and paintings, and luxurious Parisian fabrics.
 There are three restaurants, one of which boasts a Michelin star.